 A standalone book is like an island — it depends on its own merit to draw crowds, and unlike a series, it may not have a built-in audience at launch.
 So some book marketing strategies, like the highly effective tactic of making one book permafree as a gateway into a series, won’t work for standalones.
 And yet, standalone books have always had a presence on bestseller lists — remember Gone Girl?
 So what book marketing strategies work best for standalones?

-If you love writing standalones or have a few on your backlist that need a boost, this post will outline what can you do to most effectively increase standalone book sales.
-While this isn’t an exhaustive list of every book marketing tactic available to you, these six techniques can make a big impact when promoting a book.
+If you’re launching a standalone book (or have a few on your backlist), here are six book marketing strategies you can use to effectively boost sales.
+While this isn’t an exhaustive list of all book marketing tactics available to you, these techniques can make a big impact.

 1. Cross-promote the standalone book in similar titles